denten-papers/blunt-instrumental/blunt.md

 DH cannot survive alone, in isolation from similar movements in other fields.
-The concern with data processing and computation, the availability of large datasets, and cheap processing power have brought a number of disciplines closer to each other, in a way that elicits much intellectual excitement.
+The concern with data processing and computation, the availability of large datasets and cheap processing power have brought a number of disciplines closer to each other, in a way that elicits much intellectual excitement.
 But to actually make fireworks together, we need to operate the same incendiary equipment.
 That is to say that finding strings within the human genome could have some interesting applications to mining the *Gutenberg Project* and the other way around.
 Biologists, linguists, economists, and sociologists